Contents

 But we’re here to tell you that it doesn't have to be.

-At Amilis, we worked to identify the gaps and stages where we could make the procedure cost-effective, while partnering with the best, vetted clinics in the UK that provide egg freezing.
+At Amilis, we worked to identify the gaps and stages where we could make the procedure cost-effective while partnering with the best fertility clinics in the UK that provide egg freezing.

-We’re making egg-freezing accessible and affordable, one step at a time!
+We’re making egg-freezing more accessible and affordable, for women in the UK, one step at a time ♥️

 Frequently asked questions